Bijeypur

-Vijaypur also known as Bijeypur is a Town located in district Sheopur, Madhya Pradesh, India.
+Vijaypur also known as Bijeypur is a town located in district Sheopur, Madhya Pradesh, India.
 This town is a part of the Vijaypur (Vidhan Sabha) constituency and Morena (Lok Sabha) constituency.
 It is located on the bank of the Kwari River.
 The town is one of the gateways to the Kuno National Park, the site selected as a second home to the Asiatic Lion and also for cheetah reintroduction in India.

 Transport and Connectivity

 Road

-Vijaypur is connected to nearest cities, Regular Bus Services are available to Gwalior, Morena, Sheopur (Shivpur), Shivpuri, Jaipur.
+Vijaypur is connected to nearby cities.
+Regular Bus Services are available to Gwalior, Morena, Sheopur, Shivpuri, Jaipur.

 Railway

-Main railway station near town is Gwalior Junction (GWL) about 130 km, which is well-connected to all parts of the country.
+The main railway station near the town is Gwalior Junction (GWL) about 130 km, which is well-connected to all parts of the country.

 Airway

-The Nearest Airport is Gwalior Airport (Rajmata Vijaya Raje Scindia Airport), about 130 km from Vijaypur.
-Daily flights to Delhi, Kolkata, Hyderabad, Banglore, and Jammu are available from Gwalior airport.
+The nearest airport is Gwalior Airport (Rajmata Vijaya Raje Scindia Airport), about 130 km from Vijaypur.
+Daily flights to Delhi, Kolkata, Hyderabad, Banglore, and Jammu are available from Gwalior Airport.

 Economy

 Vijaypur is a major market and agricultural producer, selling crops and food to nearby villages.
-The most common crops in Mandi are Mustard Seed, Gram, Wheat, and Pearl Millet.
+The most common crops in Mandi are mustard seed, gram, wheat, and pearl millet.
 There are numerous Mustard Oil Mills in the town.

 Healthcare

-Government Hospitals - Vijaypur has a government hospital with two doctors and a 30-bed facility.
+Vijaypur has a government hospital with two doctors and a 30-bed facility.
 It also has a dedicated ambulance service named Janani Express, used to bring pregnant women from rural areas to the facility for delivery.

-There are few Private doctors in the entire town.
+There are a few private doctors in the entire town.

-Medical Pharmacy Stores will be found all over the town.
+Medical pharmacy stores are found all over the town.

 Tourist attractions

-Chhim Chhima HanumanJi Mandir
+Chhim Chhima Mandir

 Chhim Chhima Mandir is a Hindu Temple dedicated to Lord Hanuman.
 It is about 9 km from Bijeypur, on Morena-Shivpuri (M.S.)
 Road.
 There is an ancient (about 400years old) idol of Lord Hanuman.
 According to local traditions, the temple is blessed with a miraculous spring whose water does not dry up even in the warmest of summers.
 It is said that when Aurangzeb's army was climbing this temple, all the soldiers went blind and had to return.
-The glory of Chhim Chhima HanumanJi is unique, In the Hindi month of Bhado (August–September) a one-day fair is held which attracts Lakhs of devotees from nearby districts.
+In the Hindi month of Bhado (August–September) a one-day fair is held which attracts Lakhs of devotees from nearby districts.
 Currently, the temple is under renovation and a major plantation drive is taking place all around this.